n8maninger/sia-host-errors/README.md

 ## Price table not found
 The renter tried to use a price table unknown to the host.
 This can occur if the renter did not pay for the price table update.

+# Contract State Log Items
+These log items indicate lifecycle events for contracts.
+A storage contract has 3 lifecycle events: creation, revision, and finalization.
+Creation occurs when the renter and host agree to create a storage contract and lock allowance and collateral into it.
+Revision occurs when the renter and host agree to revise the contract through upload, download, or funding an ephemeral account.
+Finalization occurs when the renter or host submits the final revision to the blockchain, indicating the contract will no longer be updated.
+After finalization, during the contract's proof window, a host can determine whether a storage proof needs to be submitted.
+If the host submits a valid storage proof the contract's valid proof outputs are created, otherwise the missed outputs are created.
+There are situations where it is not in the host's best interest to submit a storage proof, so not submiting a proof does not necessarily indicate failure.

++ file contract complete, id
++ No need to submit a storage proof for the contract.
+Revenue is
++ Successfully submitted a storage proof.
+Revenue is
++ No need to submit a storage proof the contract.
+Revenue is
++ Missed storage proof.
+Revenue would have been

 ## File Contract Log Items
 The log lines below can occur when renters and hosts revise the file contract.
 In most cases these do not indicate an issue with your host.